<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 So you're considering an indoor swimming pool?

-Great!
-Having seen many indoor swimming pool projects ourselves over the years, we have found that people often have a variety of questions when they initially begin their research.
+Throughout our time in the inground fiberglass pool industry, we have found that people often have a variety of questions when they initially begin their research into indoor pools, including:

 What are the advantages and disadvantages of owning an indoor pool?